-Consultative roles: This means giving advice to other professionals in the community about the type and level of care required for a given client group.
+Consultative roles: This means giving advice to other professionals in the community about the type and level of nursing care required for a given client group.

-Clinician role: Providing direct care to the patient in the community.
+Clinician role: Providing direct nursing care to the patient in the community.
 Therapeutic role: Employing psychotherapeutic and behavioural methods for management of patients.

-Assessor/researcher role: The health practitioner assess the care given to the client group, and may also assess the outcome ongoing care programs.
+Assessor/researcher role: The nurse assesses the care given to the client group, and may also assess the outcome ongoing care programs.